Salesforce API Landscape

 REST API

 The most commonly used Salesforce API.
-JSON-based, lightweight, and suitable for most CRUD operations.
+JSON-based, lightweight, suitable for most CRUD operations.

 Key Characteristics